graphql/graphql-spec/spec/Section 6 -- Execution.md

 resolves to {null}, then the entire list must resolve to {null}.
 If the `List` type is also wrapped in a `Non-Null`, the field error continues to propagate upwards.

+When a field error is raised inside `ExecuteDeferredFragment` or `ExecuteStreamField`, the defer and stream payloads act as error boundaries.
+That is, the null resulting from a `Non-Null` type cannot propagate outside of the boundary of the defer or stream payload.

+If a fragment with the `defer` directive is spread on a Non-Nullable object type, and a field error has caused a {null} to propagate to the associated object, the {null} should not propagate any further, and the associated Defer Payload's `data` field must be set to {null}.

+If the `stream` directive is present on a list field with a Non-Nullable inner type, and a field error has caused a {null} to propagate to the list item, the {null} should not propagate any further, and the associated Stream Payload's `item` field must be set to {null}.

 If all fields from the root of the request to the source of the field error return `Non-Null` types, then the {"data"} entry in the response should be